Thad Moffitt: ARCA Menards Series

-NASCAR Truck Series
+NASCAR Craftsman Truck Series

-On February 10, 2022, it was announced that Moffitt will make his Camping World Truck Series debut at Daytona for Reaume Brothers Racing in collaboration with GMS Racing, running a paint scheme that pays tribute to Richard Petty's 1992 retirement season.
+On February 10, 2022, it was announced that Moffitt would make his Camping World Truck Series debut at Daytona for Reaume Brothers Racing in collaboration with GMS Racing, running a paint scheme that paid tribute to Richard Petty's 1992 retirement season.

+On December 9, 2023, Moffitt was announced as the full-time driver for the new NASCAR team, Faction46, in the No. 46 Chevrolet for the upcoming 2024 season.
+On June 28, 2024, prior to the race at Nashville Superspeedway, Moffitt had a medical emergency and the team substituted Dawson Cram as the driver of the No. 46 truck.
+On July 8, 2024, Faction46 team owner Lane Moore officially shut down the team due to financial constraints.
+On July 10, 2024 Young's Motorsports officially announced that Moffitt would drive the No. 46 at Pocono Raceway and the remainder of the 2024 season, which is the same team he drove for at one point in 2022.
+On September 19, 2024, Moffit announced via X that due to lack of funding, he would not race for as much of the remainder of the 2024 season.
+Moffit returned to the No. 46 at Phoenix.
+He finished the season 32nd in the points standings, last of the ROTY Contenders.

+Trans Am

+In 2023, Moffitt would run the full schedule in the Trans Am Series, driving the No. 43 Chevrolet for TeamSLR with support from Petty's Garage in the TA2 class.
+He would earn six top-tens with a best finish of second at the second Detroit Street Circuit race on his way to finish seventh in the class standings.

 Personal life

 Moffitt was born on September 12, 2000, to Brian Moffitt and Rebecca Petty-Moffitt in Trinity, North Carolina.
 His mother, Rebecca, is the youngest daughter of NASCAR Hall of Fame driver Richard Petty.
 Throughout his childhood, Moffitt played football and other organized sports.
 In his mid-teens, Moffitt began competing in Kart racing before moving to Late model racing in 2016.
 Moffitt had attended Wheatmore High School before deciding to switch to online schooling midway through his high school career.

 In 2019, Moffitt traveled to England to run a 1981 edition of grandfather Richard Petty's racecar at the Goodwood Festival of Speed.

 Despite sharing the same last name, he is not related to fellow NASCAR competitor Brett Moffitt.